kshedden/case_studies/methods/factor-overview.md

 distance between $X$ and $Y$ is $(X-Y)^T{\rm diag}(\mu)^{-1}(X-Y)$.

-The motivation for embedding using the chi-square metric this is that in many settings chi-square distances may be the best approach for summarizing the information in the data, especially among the objects or observations (the rows of the data matrix), while Euclidean distances are arguably the best approach for producing visualizations for human interpretation.
+The motivation for embedding using the chi-square metric this is that in many settings chi-square distances may best represent information in the data, while Euclidean distances are arguably the best approach for producing visualizations for human interpretation.
+As discussed further below, the chi-square metric is especially appropriate for understanding relationships among the objects or observations (the rows of the data matrix), which often can be viewed as an independent and identically distributed collection of draws from a multivariate distribution.

 ### Mean/variance relationships